ParadexRelayer/Consumer-API-docs/readme.md

 |    110     | Unviable: Order fees exceed order value |

-Aside from HTTP 200 responses the following HTTP error codes are used by the consumer API
+Aside from HTTP 200 responses the following HTTP error codes are used by the consumer API.

 | HTTP Code | Reason
 | --------- | -------------------------------------------- |